HoldUpDevelopment/HoldUp/README.md

 - If you are running this on a local machine (undockerized), change the hostname in server.js to be 127.0.0.1.
 - If you are composing a docker container (and running locally, not hosting the application), change the hostname in server.js to be 0.0.0.0.

+## Database and Auth Setup

+- The project architecture requires an appropriately configured MongoDB.
+To run, there are two required environment variables that need to be manually configured in a new .env file.
+`JWT_SECRET`: seeds the JWT auth.
+Must be consistently used when running the application, otherwise any new auth calls will fail.
+`MONGO_SECRET`: access to the MongoDB, refer to the mongo.js file for specific variable usage.
+Generally in form: `user:secret`.

 ## Dependencies

 - run `npm install` in the project root to install dependencies.